 There are a few factors to consider when buying a hearing aid and price is only one of these.
 To help you in the process, here are some guidelines to follow when buying your hearing aid:

 - Always consider the pros and cons of each hearing aid.
-Look at a cross section of hearing aids and rate their features against your lifestyle to assess whether you need to pay for them.
+Look at a cross section of hearing aids and rate their specifications against your lifestyle to assess whether you need them.

-- Are there any retailers offering any deals on the hearing aid you have been researching?
+- Are there any providers offering any deals on the hearing aid you have been researching?
 Could you get it for a better price?